lvl-up/page_magic/README.md

 end
 ```
 ##Interacting with elements
+Elements are defined with a id which is the name of the method you will use to reference it.
+In the above example, the textfields and button were defined with the id's, `:username`, `:password`, and `:login_button`

-after visiting a page with a PageMagic session, you can access all of the elements of that page through the session itself.
+After visiting a page with a PageMagic session, you can access all of the elements of that page through the session itself.
 ```ruby
 session.username.set 'joe@blogs.com'
 session.password.set 'passw0rd'
 session.login_button.click
 ```
 ##Defining helper methods
-Using elements that are defined on a page is great, but if you are enacting some procedure using a few of them then you could end up with some pretty repetitive code.
-In this case you could define a helper method instead.
-In the above example we used a `login` helper.
+Using elements that are defined on a page is great, but if you are enacting a procedure through interacting with a few of them then your code could end up with some pretty repetitive code.
+In this case you can define helper methods instead.

+In the above [example](#an example) we used a helper called `login`.
 ```ruby
 class LoginPage
   # ... code defining elements as shown above